apriliantocecep/bts-checklist-api-go/README.md

 ## ⚙️ Getting Started

 1. Clone the repo
-2. Setup `.env` file with your DB and JWT settings
+2. Setup `.env` file with your DB and JWT settings.
+You can duplicate from file `.env.example`
-3. Run migrations (auto or manually)
+3. Run migrations (automatically migrate)
 4. Start the server

 ```bash